vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/meta.md

 ### meta.allowExcessivelyViolentUsage

-A flag that permits to use this model in excessively violent contents.
+A flag that permits use of this model in excessively violent content.

 - Type: `boolean`
 - Required: No, default: `false`

 ### meta.allowExcessivelySexualUsage

-A flag that permits to use this model in excessively sexual contents.
+A flag that permits use of this model in excessively sexual content.

 - Type: `boolean`
 - Required: No, default: `false`

 ### meta.commercialUsage

-An option that permits to use this model in commercial products.
+An option that permits use of this model in commercial products.

-`personalNonProfit` indicates personal users can use this model only if they are not going to make a profit using this model.
+`personalNonProfit` indicates personal users can use this model only if they are not going to make a profit from its use.
-`personalProfit` indicates personal users can use this model regardless they are going to make a profit using this model or not.
+`personalProfit` indicates personal users can use this model whether they are going to make a profit from its use or not.
-Corporation users cannot use this model unless the property is `corporation`.
+Corporate organization users cannot use this model unless the property is `corporation`.

 - Type: `string`
 - Required: No, default: `personalNonProfit`